Petergatsby/GleepostAPI/readme-next.md

 	"expires-at":"2014-01-31T09:43:28Z",
 	"your-vote":"option B"
 }
 ```

 #####Creating a poll

 Same as creating a regular post, except:

- - Use the category name `poll`
+ - The post must be in the category `poll`
- - Specify `poll-expiry` in RFC3339 format `2014-01-31T09:43:28Z`
+ - `poll-expiry` is required.
+  - `poll-expiry` indicates when this poll will end, and is a RFC3339 formatted string, eg `2015-04-15T01:05:03Z`
- - `poll-options` must be a comma-delimited list of length 2-4
+ - `poll-options` is a comma-delimited list of the options available in this poll.
+  - You must specify at least 2 and at most 4 options, and the options must each be 3 <= n <= 50 characters long.
+eg: `hillary clinton,alien kang, alien kodos,abstain`

 #####Voting in a poll